dbanda/solana-nft-options/src/client/nodejs/README.md

 See code and docs here: https://github.com/dbanda/solana-nft-options

 # Examples
+The webapp https://nftoptions.app (source [code](./web)) is a great working example of how you can use this package with the phantom wallet.

 Let's show how you can create a call contract to sell 420 units of SOL token for 69 USDC expiring 10 minutes from now